centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 Users can perform certain actions through the use of `ns-cta`.
 An example of these actions could be to submit a form through an event (i.e. click event) or navigate with a hyperlink.

-There is no disctinciton between a hyperlink or an action through the design of `ns-cta`.
+There is no distinciton between a hyperlink or an action through the design of `ns-cta`.
 Use the text content to convey the intent of the CTA to the user.

 ## Content guidance